syncfusion-content/uwp-docs/uwp/TreeGrid/Export-To-Excel.md

 # Export to Excel in UWP TreeGrid

-SfTreeGrid provides support to export the data to Excel file.
+UWP TreeGrid provides support to export the data to Excel file.
 This also provides support to export the headers and stacked headers.
 This maintains the sorting and filtering process when exporting.

-The following assemblies should be added for exporting a tree grid to Excel:-
+The following assemblies should be added for exporting TreeGrid to Excel:-

 * Syncfusion.SfGridConverter.UWP
 * Syncfusion.XlsIO.UWP

 For NuGet package, install [Syncfusion.DataGridExcelExport.UWP](https://www.nuget.org/packages/Syncfusion.DataGridExcelExport.UWP) package.
 For more details refer this [UG link](https://help.syncfusion.com/uwp/control-dependencies#exporting-treegrid-to-excel-pdf-and-csv).

-You can export the tree grid to Excel by using the [ExportToExcel](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.Converter.TreeGridExcelExportExtension.html#Syncfusion_UI_Xaml_TreeGrid_Converter_TreeGridExcelExportExtension_ExportToExcel_Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_Syncfusion_UI_Xaml_TreeGrid_Converter_TreeGridExcelExportingOptions_) extension method present in [Syncfusion.UI.Xaml.TreeGrid.Converter](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.Converter.html) namespace.
+You can export TreeGrid to Excel by using the [ExportToExcel](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.Converter.TreeGridExcelExportExtension.html#Syncfusion_UI_Xaml_TreeGrid_Converter_TreeGridExcelExportExtension_ExportToExcel_Syncfusion_UI_Xaml_TreeGrid_SfTreeGrid_Syncfusion_UI_Xaml_TreeGrid_Converter_TreeGridExcelExportingOptions_) extension method present in [Syncfusion.UI.Xaml.TreeGrid.Converter](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.Converter.html) namespace.

 {% tabs %}
 {% highlight c# %}